Evaluating the effects of reducing voltage margins for energy-efficient operation of MPSoCs: Experimental Methodology

 \subsection{Experiment B setup}

+The second experiment uses the same hardware setup as Experiment A, and a real-world application as a workload, aiming to collect data on the energy gains achievable by running the system in extreme settings.

-For the real-world application, we used a satellite communication algorithm developed by De Lima \textit{et al.} \cite{delima2021parallel} for the GAP8 platform.
+The application is a satellite communications algorithm developed by De Lima \textit{et al.} \cite{delima2021parallel} for the GAP8 platform.
 This algorithm runs in parallel, using all eight cores of the cluster, and performs multiple operations, including data movement and integer FFT.

-The tests ran in all available voltage levels and frequencies ranging from 80MHz, inside the guardband for all voltages, to 200MHz, outside the guardband for all voltages.
+The tests ran in all available voltage levels and frequencies ranging from $80\ MHz$, inside the guardband for all voltages, to $200\ MHz$, outside the guardband for all voltages.
+These settings were defined based on the maximum frequencies reached at $1\ V$ in Experiment A.